British double agent George Blake dies in Russia at 98

 Born in the Netherlands, Blake joined British intelligence during World War II.
 He was posted to Korea when the war there erupted in 1950 and was detained by the Communist north.
 He said he volunteered to work for the Soviet Union after witnessing relentless U.S. bombing of North Korea.

-In a statement issued in 2017 through SVR, Blake emphasized that he decided to switch sides after seeing civilians massacred by the “American military machine.”
+In a statement issued in 2017 through the Russian Foreign Intelligence Service, Blake emphasized that he decided to switch sides after seeing civilians massacred by the “American military machine.”

 “I realized back then that such conflicts are deadly dangerous for the entire humankind and made the most important decision in my life — to cooperate with Soviet intelligence voluntarily and for free to help protect peace in the world,” Blake said.